 Total cost of ownership is lower as well.
 From an operational standpoint, license costs and compute costs (because the agents that it uses are very efficient) are generally less in a micro-segmentation solution than a typical firewall.
 So, too, are management costs.
 For example, a traditional segmentation product may use a firewall with 400 rules to obtain 15 segments.
 In the micro-segmentation world, we do that with 10 rules.
 So, you won’t need as many people to manage the tool, and they won’t necessarily need to have a highly specialized skill set; because micro-segmentation is very visual and intuitive (and won’t require your team to build firewalls using command prompts), it is much simpler to operate, and the risks associated with it are lower.

-Join the Upcoming Webinar: Implementing Efficient and Cost-Effective Security
+Access Webinar Recording: Implementing Efficient and Cost-Effective Security

 - Why micro-segmentation is faster, simpler, and more agile than traditional security methods